unkokaeru/digital-garden/content/Academia/Mathematics/Applied/Geometrical Optics Summary Questions.md

 7. A biconvex glass lens is made with two spherical surfaces of 15 cm and 10 cm in radius.
 Find its focal length in air.

 8. A coin of 1.2 cm in diameter is 4 cm away from a biconvex lens that has a focal length of 12 cm.
 Find the image of the coin.
-You can choose an orientation of the coin
+You can choose an orientation of the coin.

 9. Light with 633-nm wavelength shines normally to a plane with two slits.
 We observe the first interference maximum 82 cm away from the central maximum on a screen 12 m away from the slits.
 What is the separation of slits?
 How many interference maxima one can, in principle, observe?